 The department encourages study-travel opportunities and works to provide opportunities for students especially during our January Term and the summer.
 Students have done summer study in language and culture in Israel, Morocco, Egypt, Jordan, Tunisia, and Yemen.
 Other students have participated in travel study in China, Africa, Western and Eastern Europe, Latin America, India and Iceland.
 In recent years, the department has assisted with travel to conferences in Dubai, Abu Dhabi, Iceland, Serbia and Uganda.

-- studied terrorist threats in various areas of the globe and developed policies to deal with these threats;
+- Studied terrorist threats in various areas of the globe and developed policies to deal with these threats;

-- performed a political musical theatre production;
+- Performed a political musical theatre production;

-- held formal debates on various contemporary foreign policy questions;
+- Held formal debates on various contemporary foreign policy questions;

-- explored science fiction and politics;
+- Explored science fiction and politics;

-- analyzed movies that dealt with political violence and genocide; and
+- Analyzed movies that dealt with political violence and genocide; and

-- engaged in Socratic dialogue with the great thinkers of the past.
+- Engaged in Socratic dialogue with the great thinkers of the past.

-- The Politics of Global Warming
+- The Politics of Climate Change

 - Batman and American Political Virtue